 Hypertrophy is the compensatory response of the cardiac muscle (the myocardium), to increased work (Fig. 5-1).3 This structural and functional adaptation accompanies nearly all forms of heart disease, and its consequences often dominate the clinical picture.
 Hypertrophy induces an increase in the overall mass and size of the heart that reflects increased size of individual myocytes largely through addition of contractile elements (sarcomeres) and associated cell and tissue elements.
 Functionally beneficial augmentation of myocyte number (hyperplasia) in response to stress or injury has not been demonstrated in the adult heart.

 Summary of the gross and microscopic changes in cardiac hypertrophy.
 (A) Gross photo of heart with hypertrophy caused by aortic stenosis.
 The wall of the left ventricle is thick and the chamber is not dilated.
 The left ventricle is on the lower right in this apical four-chamber view of the heart.
 (B) Altered cardiac configuration in left ventricular hypertrophy without and with dilation, viewed in transverse heart sections.
-Compared with a normal heart (center of this panel), a pressure overloaded ...
+Compared with a normal heart (center of this panel), a pressure overloaded heart, caused for example ...